jamescherti/buffer-guardian.el/README.md

 The **buffer-guardian** package provides `buffer-guardian-mode`, a global mode that automatically saves buffers without requiring manual intervention.

-**By default, `buffer-guardian-mode` saves a buffer when the user:**
+**By default, `buffer-guardian-mode` saves a buffer when:**
-- Switches to another buffer
+- Switching to another buffer.
-- Switches to another window or frame
+- Switching to another window or frame.
+- The mouse pointer leaves the current window.
-- Emacs loses focus
+- Emacs loses focus.
-- The minibuffer is opened
+- The minibuffer is opened.

 In addition to regular file-visiting buffers, `buffer-guardian-mode` also handles specialized editing buffers used for inline code blocks, such as `org-src` (for Org mode) and `edit-indirect` (commonly used for Markdown source code blocks).
 These temporary buffers are linked to an underlying parent buffer.
 Automatically saving them ensures that modifications made within these isolated code environments are correctly propagated back to the original Org or Markdown file.